jmeade11/crashcourse/labs/README.md

 Let's add an image of some delicious cookies to our recipe.

 1. Grandma is pretty happy but thinks her recipe page could use some pizzaz.
 Open the the index.html and the styles.css files in the lab3 folder.
+2. Add 1rem of space between the body border and content (remember your box model :smile:).
+3. The body has a default margin of 8px.
+Change that to 1rem as well.
-2. Insert the cookie image into the page above the first heading.
+4. Insert the cookie image into the page above the first heading.
-3. Set the image width to be 100% so it scales to fit the width of its container.
+5. Set the image width to be 100% so it scales to fit the width of its container.
-4. Set the font family for the page to be **sans-serif**.

 Here's a file for you to use: https://github.com/jmeade11/crashcourse/blob/master/labs/lab3/img/cookies.jpg?raw=true